apache/pekko/akka-docs/src/main/paradox/stream/stream-customize.md

 ### Custom materialized values

-Custom operators can return materialized values instead of @apidoc[akka.NotUsed] by inheriting from @scala[@scaladoc[GraphStageWithMaterializedValue](akka.stream.stage.GraphStageWithMaterializedValue)]@java[@javadoc[AbstractGraphStageWithMaterializedValue](akka.stream.stage.AbstractGraphStageWithMaterializedValue)] instead of the simpler `GraphStage`.
+Custom operators can return materialized values instead of @apidoc[NotUsed] by inheriting from @scala[@scaladoc[GraphStageWithMaterializedValue](pekko.stream.stage.GraphStageWithMaterializedValue)]@java[@javadoc[AbstractGraphStageWithMaterializedValue](pekko.stream.stage.AbstractGraphStageWithMaterializedValue)] instead of the simpler `GraphStage`.
 The difference is that in this case the method
-@scala[@scaladoc[createLogicAndMaterializedValue(inheritedAttributes)](akka.stream.stage.GraphStageWithMaterializedValue#createLogicAndMaterializedValue(inheritedAttributes:akka.stream.Attributes):(akka.stream.stage.GraphStageLogic,M))]@java[@javadoc[createLogicAndMaterializedValue(inheritedAttributes](akka.stream.stage.AbstractGraphStageWithMaterializedValue#createLogicAndMaterializedValue(akka.stream.Attributes))] needs to be overridden, and in addition to the operator logic the materialized value must be provided
+@scala[@scaladoc[createLogicAndMaterializedValue(inheritedAttributes)](pekko.stream.stage.GraphStageWithMaterializedValue#createLogicAndMaterializedValue(inheritedAttributes:org.apache.pekko.stream.Attributes):(org.apache.pekko.stream.stage.GraphStageLogic,M))]@java[@javadoc[createLogicAndMaterializedValue(inheritedAttributes](pekko.stream.stage.AbstractGraphStageWithMaterializedValue#createLogicAndMaterializedValue(org.apache.pekko.stream.Attributes))] needs to be overridden, and in addition to the operator logic the materialized value must be provided

 @@@ warning